 The CCSSE defines "first-generation students" as students who indicate that neither parent earned a degree higher than a high school diploma nor had college experience; accordingly, these students were considered "first-generation."
-In the last two terms (Spring 2011 and 2013) the CCSSE was administered, the results illustrated that approximately 27% of CHC students were first-generation students.
+Approximately 31% of CHC students were first-generation students.

-For the terms CCSSE was administered, between 35 to 38% of students indicated that their mothers' highest level of education was a high school diploma (with no college experience) or did hot graduate from high school.
+For the terms CCSSE was administered, between 35 to 40% of students indicated their mothers' highest level of education was a high school diploma (with no college experience) or did not graduate from high school.

-Meanwhile, between 40 to 46% of students indicated that their fathers' highest level of education was a high school diploma (with no college experience) or did hot graduate from high school.
+Meanwhile, between 39 to 46% of students indicated that their fathers' highest level of education was a high school diploma (with no college experience) or did not graduate from high school.